 The above function follows the same standard as Matlab's build in ODE solvers.
 Note the dimensions of the matrices!
-Assume that system (1) is of dimension m (that is, the length of vectors y and f is m) and that heun has been solved for N time steps.
-The output matrix Y should then have the shape where each row is an m-vector.
+Assume that system (1) is of dimension n (that is, the length of vectors \mathbf{y} and \mathbf{f} is n) and that heun has been solved for N time steps.
+The output matrix \mathbf{Y} should then have the shape where each row is an n-vector.
 The first row contains the initial condition, and each of the following rows the numerical solution at times t_1, t_2, \ldots .
-However, the Matlab function f that implements the right-hand side f(t, u) must return a column vector!
+However, the Matlab function f that implements the right-hand side $f(t, \mathbf{u})$ must return a column vector!
 It may seem unpractical to output the solution vectors row wise when the right-hand-side vector must be a column vector, but this is the standard chosen by Matlab.
 Warning: the prime operator ' used as A' does not only transpose A, it also complex conjugates all elements.
-To only transpose A, without complex conjugation, use A.' or transpose(A).
+To only transpose A, without complex conjugation, use A. ' or transpose A.